 The Company does not have executive directors or employees.
 It has entered into contractual arrangements with a network of third parties (the "Service Providers") who provide services to it.
-The Board, through the Management Engagement Committee (the "MEC"), undertakes annual due diligence on, and ongoing monitoring of, all such Service Providers including obtaining a confirmation that each such Service Provider complies with relevant laws regulations and good practice and has environmental, social and governance policies in place.
+The Board, through the Management Engagement Committee (the "MEC"), undertakes annual due diligence on, and ongoing monitoring of, all such Service Providers including obtaining a confirmation that each such Service Provider complies with relevant laws and regulations, good practice, delivers value for money and has environmental, social and governance policies in place.

 The Company is exposed to the risk arising from any failures of systems and controls in the operations of the Service Providers.
-The Board and its Audit and Risk Committee regularly review reports from the Portfolio Manager, the AIFM, Administrator and Custodian and Depositary on their internal controls.
+The Board and its Audit and Risk Committee regularly review reports from the Portfolio Manager, the AIFM, Broker, Administrator and Custodian and Depositary on their internal controls.
 The Administrator will report to the Portfolio Manager any valuation issues which will be brought to the Board for final approval as required.

 The Company is exposed to cyber-attack risk through its Service Providers.
 Through the MEC, the Company asks its Service Providers to confirm that they have appropriate safeguards in place to mitigate the risk of cyber-attacks and remote working (including minimising the adverse consequences arising from any such attack), that they provide regular updates to the Board on cyber security, and conduct ongoing monitoring of industry developments in this area.
-Due to COVID-19, Service Providers adopted a work from home arrangement.
-Since that time, some Service Providers have continued to work from home from time to time.
+Some Service Providers have arrangements to work from home as per their policies.
 None of the Service Providers have reported any problems regarding cyber security when questioned by the MEC.